MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 ---
-title: "View and understand call summary page | MicrosoftDocs"
+title: "View and understand call summary page (Sales Insights) | MicrosoftDocs"
 description: "Use call summary a get a high-level view of how a conversation with customer went, and includes action items and relevant keywords, timeline, transcript." ms.date: 11/18/2020 ms.topic: article